An Intro to zsh-utils

 Simply replace your .zshrc with the following snippet.
 This is copied directly from the setup in the zsh-utils README.

-It downloads antigen, a simple plugin manager, straight from the source if it doesn’t exist and loads all the zsh-utils plugins along with a few other very commonly used external plugins.
+It downloads antigen, a simple plugin manager, straight from the source if it doesn’t exist and loads all the zsh-utils plugins along with a few other commonly used external plugins.

 [[ ! -d "$HOME/.antigen" ]] && git clone https://github.com/zsh-users/antigen.git "$HOME/.antigen"